galaxyproject/galaxy-hub/src/choices/index.md

+# Galaxy Choices
 Galaxy is available in several different ways.

-## Main (UseGalaxy.org)
+## Main - usegalaxy.org

-Galaxy has a free public server at [UseGalaxy.org](http://usegalaxy.org/) (also known as *Main*) that can be used by anyone.
+Galaxy has a free public server at [usegalaxy.org](http://usegalaxy.org/) (also known as *Main*) that can be used by anyone.
 See [Main](/src/main/index.md) for more on this option.

-## Install Galaxy Locally
+## Local Galaxy

-You can also install your own local instance of Galaxy.
+* You can install your own local instance of Galaxy.
 See [Get Galaxy](/src/admin/get-galaxy/index.md) for details on how to do this.

-Alternatively, you can run a full-fledged Galaxy installation provided using a [Docker Image](https://github.com/bgruening/docker-galaxy-stable).
+* Alternatively, you can run a full-fledged Galaxy installation using a [Docker Image](https://github.com/bgruening/docker-galaxy-stable).

 ## Use Galaxy on the Cloud

-Another option is to install Galaxy on the *[Cloud](/src/cloud/index.md)*.
-The cloud is a virtual computational infrastructure provided by vendors that can be rented and scaled as needed.
-The Galaxy Project also developed and supports CloudMan, a software package that provides a common interface to different cloud infrastructures.
+Another option is to install Galaxy on the [Cloud](/src/cloud/index.md).
+Cloud is a virtual computational infrastructure provided by vendors that can be rented and scaled as needed.
+The Galaxy Project also developed and supports [CloudMan](/src/cloudman/index.md), a software package that provides a common interface to different cloud infrastructures.

-## Use Another Public Galaxy Server
+## Use Public Galaxy Server

-Many [other Galaxy servers](/src/public-galaxy-servers/index.md) besides [Main](/src/main/index.md) have been made publicly available by other organizations.
+Many [Galaxy servers](/src/public-galaxy-servers/index.md) besides [Main](/src/main/index.md) have been made publicly available by other organizations.
 One of these may meet your needs.
 See [Public Galaxy Servers](/src/public-galaxy-servers/index.md) for a list.

 ## Get the SlipStream Galaxy Appliance

 Get a dedicated server pre-configured with a fully operational Galaxy instance.
 SlipStream Galaxy minimizes the IT burden of running and maintaining your own local instance with pre-installed analysis tools, pre-loaded datasets, automatic software updates, and a high-performance infrastructure designed to handle computationally intensive analysis tasks.
 Visit the [SlipStream Appliance: Galaxy Edition website](http://www.bioteam.net/slipstream/galaxy-edition) for pricing and other details.

 ## Which Option to Choose?